LSSTDESC/qp/docs/user_guide/cookbook/index.md

 # Cookbook

-This cookbook is a reference page for a variety of `qp` use cases.
+This cookbook contains quick references and more involved tutorials for a variety of `qp` use cases.

 - **<project:./ensemblemanipulation.md>**
   - contains examples of `Ensemble` creation and basic usage.